-Dawn, Steve, Edith and Dan have invested time, hard graft and creative energy into making By the Wye a one-of-a-kind riverside escape in ancient native woods on the edge of Hay-on-Wye.
+Dawn, Steve, Edith and Dan have invested time, hard graft and creative energy into making By the Wye a one-of-a-kind riverside refuge in ancient native woods on the edge of Hay-on-Wye.
 Pooling their talents as a family (among them arborist, carpenter and builder), this is their lockdown baby of a project.
 And since opening in late July, it has hit the ground running.

 From the moment we arrived, we knew By the Wye was something special.
 Parking at the entrance, we approached our safari tent on foot, the autumn light slanting down through beautiful woodland, where signs give details on the trees, plants and wildlife that can be observed.
 Keeping everything as clean and green as possible from the outset, wheelbarrows are used to transport luggage here.

 And then, at the end of the track, where the river broadens and the woods open out into meadows, we were thrilled to find our safari tent, perched on stilts in the tree canopy to maximise the soothingly green views.
 While the wood used to create the decking and exquisite handmade furniture is Welsh through and through, there is a dash of glamour that whispers of distant shores about these tents: part Bedouin, part Canadian lodge, part African safari.